For the most part, 2020 brings a lot of uncertainty.

 As former RBA Governer Glenn Stevens has said, the probability of a recession in Australia is 100 percent; only the timing is uncertain.

 Now is the time to grapple onto innovative techniques.
 It’s about budgeting and strategising in areas that will scale your company.
 All with the end goal of mitigating risks, whilst still growing.

 But it’s also not simple.

-Though there are many reasons to be reluctant on scaling your company now, the below case studies urge us to think creatively, amidst a bad economy.
+Though there are many reasons to be reluctant on scaling your company now, the below case studies urge us to think creatively and innovatively, amongst a bad economy.